estii20/dolce_vita_blog/README.md

 - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git and to create the Kanban board used for this project.
 - [Google Fonts:](https://fonts.google.com/) To import font family used throughout the site.
 - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.
-- [Heroku PostgreSQL:](https://www.heroku.com/postgres) The database used for this application.
+- [ElephantSQL:](https://www.elephantsql.com/) The database used for this application.
 - [HTML Validator:](https://validator.w3.org/) HTML validation.
 - [JSHint:](https://jshint.com/) JavaScript validation.
 - [Lucidchart:](https://www.lucidchart.com/pages/) Used to create site project plan.